Teiyem/hover-iot-win-service/README.md

 * Modify the install.conf file with the appropriate values based on your preference.
 * Run the install.bat file to create the necessary directories, publish the application, set permissions, register the service, and start the service.
 * If the service already exists, the batch file will stop and prompt you to delete or update the existing service.
 Choose the appropriate action based on your needs.
-* Ensure that the Hover backend is running and accessible.
+* Ensure that the Hover is running and accessible.

 ## Usage
 * Use the Hover Windows Service to manage and monitor smart home devices.